PRIVATE RESIDENCE ● 2025

 IBIZA, SPAIN

 For this project, Emmanuelle Simon designed each room as a frame to the surrounding nature, where the garden extends the living spaces.
-Sunlight is invited in, subtly filtered through textured sheers, creating warm and welcoming interiors that encourage relaxation, such as the music lounge, featuring a rope-woven library
+Sunlight is invited in, subtly filtered through textured sheers, creating warm and welcoming interiors that encourage relaxation, such as the music lounge, featuring a rope-woven library.

 The architecture is distinctly mineral, with lime-plastered walls and an extensive use of stone, whether in the floor layouts or in the sculpted kitchen island, carved directly from rock.
 Outside, dry-stone walls undulate along the lush vegetation, forming a natural cocoon around the elongated swimming pool.
 To enrich the spaces, a carefully curated selection of furniture has been sourced from Paris, Madrid, and the Balearic Islands, including pieces from renowned galleries such as Desprez Breheret, Tambien, and Soleille.